Tribe Gaming raises $1.04 million from celebrity athletes to expand its mobile esports business

 The Austin, Texas-based company has courted celebrities, and investors in the deal include Gordon Hayward of the NBA’s Boston Celtics, Kristian Segerstrale (CEO of Super Evil Megacorp), Claudio Castagnoli (Cesaro) of the WWE, and angel investor Victor Krahn.

-Tribe Gaming was founded in 2017 by Patrick “Chief Pat” Carney and Jonathan “DonJon” Sakoucky to drive the growth of mobile media, entertainment and esports.
+Patrick “Chief Pat” Carney and Jonathan “DonJon” Sakoucky founded Tribe Gaming in 2017 to help drive the growth of mobile media, entertainment, and esports.
 Carney is an esports advocate and mobile gaming content creator, while Sakoucky is one of the first mobile esports organizers, advocates, and content creators.

 Analytics firm Newzoo recently estimated that the mobile games market will be worth $76.1 billion in 2020 and that mobile will be the largest segment of the games market overall, accounting for 47.4%.